 Trees & Vegetation

-However, trees can also block drains, disrupt walls and foundations, hide views, cast shadows and from time to time fall down.
+But trees also block drains, can cause damage to walls and foundations, hide views or block sunlight and sometimes they fall down.

 Understanding your rights and responsibilities

 The 'Trees and Your Rights' brochure specifies your rights and responsibilities around trees.
 It is a helpful guide around questions you may have as a neighbour or landowner.

 This brochure includes the following information: